iroh-eh/website/content/english/_index.md

   - title: "Algorithm Optimization"
     image: "/images/service-3.png"
-    content: "We have helped clients with criticial issues in the logic and infrastructre.
+    content: "We have helped clients with critical issues in the logic and infrastructure.
 We treat the problem as if we are losing money"
     bulletpoints:
       - "Latency optimization"
       - "Optimizing for cloud costs"